AlexanderB1290/oracle-cando-workshop/springboot-sample/README.md

 ### Build and deploy the sample application ###

-To initiate a deployment to Application Container Cloud Service now there are two options.
-You can Start deployment process using the newly created Deployment configuration.
+To initiate a deployment to Application Container Cloud Service you can Start deployment process using the newly created Deployment configuration.
 Click gear icon and select **Start**.

 ![alt text](images/14.deploy.start.png "Deployment Start")